torbensko/billboard/README.md

 ## Display computer

 Each display computer shows the content from a chosen *group*.
-It is possible to run multiple-screens off a single computer, as explained.
-Once the server is set up, setting up each display computer is relatively simple.
+The instructions below explain how to set up a machine to work as dedicated billboard machine.

 ### The quick set up: (single screen, auto-start)